 Travel time from Seattle: 3 hours.
 This is another trip you can do as a loop, going from Seattle over I-90 and Blewett Pass and returning over Stevens Pass (Highway 2).

 Where to Stay: Wenatchee is a good place to stay in a hotel and there is also camping nearby.
+You can easily fill a full weekend just at Lake Wenatchee State Park (about an hour from Wenatchee between Stevens Pass and Leavenworth).

 Wenatchee Riverfront Park – a 10 mile loop trail is a perfect bike ride along the river.
 You can rent bikes near the park too